AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

 ## Installing or upgrading Apache on Ubuntu

-The following sections discusses how to install or upgrade Apache:
+The following sections discuss how to install or upgrade Apache:

 -  Install Apache
 -  Upgrade to Apache 2.4 on Ubuntu to use PHP 7.4.